Whistleblower Protections for Employees of Government Contractors and Grantees

 Proving NDAA Whistleblower Retaliation

-The burden of proof and causation standard in NDAA whistleblower cases are very favorable to whistleblowers.
+The burden of proof and causation standard in NDAA whistleblower cases is favorable to whistleblowers.
 The complainant prevails merely by demonstrating that the protected disclosure was a contributing factor in the personnel action, which can be met by showing knowledge and temporal proximity.

 Remedies for Prevailing NDAA Whistleblowers